Akash Network (AKT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Akash Network Price Prediction for 2025–2050

-According to your Akash Network price prediction, the value of AKT is expected to change by 238.64%, reaching a price of 5.6213USD by 2050.
+According to your Akash Network price prediction, the value of AKT is expected to change by 238.64%, reaching a price of 5.5536USD by 2050.

 Short Term Akash Network Price Prediction For Today, Tomorrow, This Week, and 30 Days